-Acne is one of the most common skin condition in North America, affecting up to 50 million people each year in the United States alone.
+Acne is one of the most common skin conditions in North America, affecting up to 50 million people each year in the United States alone.
 Treating acne can feel like a lifelong battle for some people.
 What’s worse is that even when you resolve active acne, it can leave behind a legacy of scarring, hyperpigmentation, and damaged skin.
 If this sounds all too familiar, don’t give up hope.
-Acne scarring is incredibly common, and there are ways to treat it effectively.
+Acne scarring is incredibly common, and there are ways to effectively reduce the appearance of acne scars.

 There are several factors that contribute to the development of scars.
 Genetics can play a part—if acne scars run in your family, you're at a higher risk of developing them as well.
 Your skin type also has an impact on how susceptible you are to different types of scarring.
 The type of acne you have and your skin type also influence the likelihood of scarring.
 Additionally, how you treat your acne while it is active affects how well your skin heals post-treatment.

-Keep in mind that the most proactive thing you can do when it comes to acne scarring is to stop scars before they start.
+Keep in mind that the most proactive thing you can do to reduce acne scars is to stop them before they start.
 It should go without saying that once a pimple starts to develop, you should never pick at it; instead, apply a topical ointment or appeal to your dermatologist for intervention.
 Prevention is key, and if you’re struggling with acne as over 80% of adults do, consider an acne treatment to fast-track your way to a clear, smooth complexion.

 But sometimes no matter what you do, a bad breakout will leave behind a scar or two.
 In that case, here are 5 things you can do to reduce the look of acne scars: